 Start running your blog like it’s the best out right from the beginning.
 Make sure the content you produce is top-notch.
 When you go that extra mile now and you will reap the benefits later.

 Reach out and let businesses know you’ve got great content that their readers may appreciate, this could land you a link in their next email/newsletter.

-After your scrape your list of posts, have your tool of choice scan each page for broken links.
+After you scrape your list of posts, you can use your tool of choice to scan each page for broken links.